 - citric acid – great for cleaning, sanitizing, and disinfecting

-- essential oils – some are bacterial fighters, gives better scent to cleaners
+- essential oils – some are bacterial fighters, give a better scent to cleaners

 - soap nuts – natural soap, anti-fungal, anti-bacterial, and anti-microbial

-- coconut oil – numerous health benefits, great polisher for wood and hard surfaces
+- coconut oil – has numerous health benefits, a great polisher for wood and hard surfaces

 - Epsom salts – works as an abrasive to scrub surfaces